guireiso/omicscope/README.rst

 *OmicScope* is a comprehensive workflow designed to analyze and provide insights on quantitative proteomics data.
 To date, *OmicScope* works with data generated from `Progenesis QI for Proteomics <https://www.nonlinear.com/progenesis/qi-for-proteomics/>`__, `MaxQuant <https://www.maxquant.org/>`__, and `PatternLab V <http://www.patternlabforproteomics.org/>`__.
 Additionally, a fourth generic input can be used, enabling users to run *OmicScope* with data from different platforms, including transcriptomics and metabolomics.

 *OmicScope* can perform differential expression analysis in both static and longitudinal experimental designs.
-For static experiments, proteins that are differentially regulated are determined by t-tests (for 2 group comparison) or One-way ANOVA (for >2 group comparison); while for longitudinal analysis, *OmicScope* performs the pipeline suggested by `Storey, 2005 <https://www.pnas.org/doi/10.1073/pnas.0504609102>`__.
+For static experiments, proteins that are differentially regulated are determined by t-tests (for 2 group comparison) or One-way ANOVA (for >2 group comparison); while for longitudinal analysis, *OmicScope* performs the pipeline suggested by Storey, 2005.

 Once the differential expression data is obtained, the user can perform Over-Representation Analysis (ORA) or Gene-Set Enrichment Analysis (GSEA), which are implemented according to `GSEApy <https://gseapy.readthedocs.io/>`__ in the EnrichmentScope module.